Clustered Graph Matching for Label Recovery and Graph Classification

 Another important issue we want to explore is the edge-wise matchability of the out-of-sample graph.
 In particular, standing on a single edge level, it is hard to predict if the matching is exact for both clustered matching and fine matching.
 We want to find conditions or ways to verify if the edge-wise matching is indeed the exact one by looking at the edge mismatch level and finding computationally tractable remedies for misaligned structure.
 Also, as in \cite{wu2021settling}, we want to explore the information theoretic recovery limitations of clustered versus coarse matching as well.

-Finally, it is important to note that if class labels are not known a priori, our proposed clustered matching relies heavily on a good graph clustering algorithm, for instance, the hierarchical clustering.
+Finally, it is important to note that if class labels are not known a priori, our proposed clustered matching relies heavily on a good graph clustering algorithm.